 Free Image to WebP Converter

-Convert JPEG/PNG to WebP for ~30% smaller files at the same visual quality.
+Convert JPEG/PNG to WebP for smaller files at similar visual quality.
 Free, no signup, no upload retention.

 4.6on G2